Code of Conduct

 Dissemination and Review

 The Cohoes City School District’s Board of Education (“Board”) is committed to providing a safe and orderly school environment where students may receive and district personnel may deliver quality educational services without disruption or interference.
-Responsible behavior by students, teachers, other district personnel, parents and other visitors is essential to achieving this goal.
+The school district is committed to:

 Unless otherwise indicated, this code applies to all students, school personnel, parents and other visitors when on school property or attending a school function.